 Just opened officially on July 30, 2011, the Headwaters Corral Equestrian Campsite in EC Manning Provincial Park is located behind the Manning Park Resort, on the road to the Lightning Lake campsite.
 The camp was a joint project of the Back Country Horsemen of BC, BC Parks and Manning Park Resort, with a significant amount of funding provided through Horse Council BC.
 Back Country Horsemen's Yarrow chapter headed the project, with much volunteer help from the Aldergrove chapter.

 Manning Park Resort is easily accessed from the main highway through Manning Park, between Hope and Princeton.
 There are six campsites within the Headwaters Corral perimeter fence, two of which can accommodate two trailers (and 4 equines).
-There are skookum highline poles at each campsite, but no corrals yet.
+There are skookum highline poles at each campsite, and double corrals.
 At present, reservations are not required, and campsites are available on a first come, first served basis.
 Trail maps are available from BC Parks website, or at the lodge.
 Campers have access to the Manning Park Resort, including restaurant, shop, and other amenities.
 Nightly rate is $25.00 and includes the use of the pool/hot tub/etc.